Omni News: Prairie

 Omni News in Alberta was launched on September 15, 2008, in conjunction with CJCO-DT in Calgary and CJEO-DT in Edmonton.
 The two stations produced three nightly television newscasts aimed at the Cantonese, Mandarin, and South Asian communities across the province.
 While there were news gathering teams in both Edmonton and Calgary, the newscasts were presented from the Citytv/Omni Television studios in Downtown Edmonton.

 Omni Alberta ceased production of its local newscasts on September 15, 2011 as part of a reorganization at Rogers Media.
 National newscasts in Cantonese, Mandarin, and Punjabi, as well as Omni News: South Asian Edition produced from Toronto, are now seen on Omni Alberta; these newscasts feature one or two stories from Alberta per day.
 Production of local content at Omni Alberta ended on May 31, 2013.

-Since 2024, Omni Alberta has simulcated a Cantonese public affairs program called 時事對對碰 from CHKF-FM.
+Since 2024, Omni Alberta simulcasts a Cantonese public affairs program called 時事對對碰 from CHKF-FM as Focus Cantonese and Shaam Wala Show from CKER-FM as Focus Punjabi.

 Until their cancellation, Omni Alberta produced the following newscasts: